temskiy/registrator/README.md

   -tags="": Append tags for all registered services -ttl=0: TTL for services (default is no expiry) -ttl-refresh=0: Frequency with which service TTLs are refreshed -mode=containers: Commonly, containers started as part of swarm services connected to ingress network not registered, because have not published port at host.
-With -mode=services thats containers will be registered with name = name of service, IP = node IP and published port(s) = published port(s) of service
+With "-mode services" thats containers will be registered with name = name of service, IP = node IP and published port(s) = published port(s) of service
 ```

 ## Contributing